Connect With Us:

 • HomeReady mortgages reduce the standard down payment and mortgage insurance requirements, making them more accessible to low-income buyers.

-• HomeReady loans require a minimum credit score of 620; income eligibility criteria must be met, and borrowers must attend homeownership education courses.
+• HomeReady loans require a minimum credit score 620; income eligibility criteria must be met, and borrowers must attend homeownership education courses.

 Eligibility Requirements